Peter von Kant

 Peter von Kant is a 2022 French comedy drama film written and directed by François Ozon.
-It is a loose adaptation of Rainer Werner Fassbinder's play The Bitter Tears of Petra von Kant, which he adapted into a film in 1972, but here with the protagonist's gender changed.
-It is Ozon's second cinematic outing of a Fassbinder play after Water Drops on Burning Rocks (2000).
+It is a loose adaptation of Rainer Werner Fassbinder's play The Bitter Tears of Petra von Kant, which he adapted into a film in 1972, but here with the sex of the principal characters changed from female to male.
+It is Ozon's second cinematic adaptation of a Fassbinder play after Water Drops on Burning Rocks (2000).

 The film premiered in competition at the Berlin International Film Festival as its opening film on 10 February 2022.

 Plot

-In the 1970s in Cologne, Peter von Kant is a filmmaker in his forties who is experiencing growing success.
+In the 1970s in Cologne, Peter von Kant is a filmmaker in his 40s who is experiencing growing success.
 Having gone through a difficult love affair, he now lives with his assistant Karl, who is totally devoted to him despite being mistreated.

 Through Sidonie, a famous actress whose career he had once launched, he meets the young and handsome North African actor Amir.
 Quickly falling in love with him, Peter takes him under his wing and fast-tracks their relationship, quickly casting him in his new film's lead role.
 Amir drives Peter wild with jealousy, leading to a series of shouting matches and cruel power plays.
-Ultimately, the couple hits their breaking point, as Amir leaves Peter to go back to his wife, resulting in a dramatic and emotional finale.
+Ultimately, the couple hits their breaking point, and Amir returns to his wife, resulting in a dramatic and emotional finale in which Peter rails at his daughter, mother, and best friend and collapses.
+After his mother soothes him to sleep, the now successful Amir telephones Peter and asks to see him, but Peter finds the strength to turn him down.
+He approaches his long-suffering assistant Karl and attempts to deepen their relationship, but when the seemingly emotionally overwhelmed Karl draws near him, he spits in Peter's face before walking out on him for good.
+Alone, Peter watches film he shot of Amir in the early days of their relationship while weeping.